rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/time.rst

 a server to synchronize its system clock with a pool of authoritative NTP servers.
-You can see a list of public NTP servers at http://www.ntp.org; using NTP, you can synchronize the time on your Cloud Server with any of the servers on the list.
+You can see a list of public NTP servers at http://www.ntp.org; using NTP, you can synchronize the time on your cloud server with any of the servers on the list.

 To install NTP, use the package manager appropriate for your Linux distribution.
 When you start NTP, NTP will synchronize the Cloud Server